NiklasTiede/TinyHTTPie/README.md

 Documentation can be supplied in different formats.
 Command line tools have a usage help (`--help`).
 For smaller projects the `README.md` can be sufficient enough whereas projects like libraries benefit from a more extensive hosted technical documentation (see [readthedocs](https://readthedocs.org/)).

-Let's create some documentation! `sphinx` is a tool that will help us to create the documentation easily.
+Let's create some documentation! `sphinx` is a tool that will help us to simplify this process.

 ```
 $ pip install sphinx